Algorithms for Unipolar and Generalized Split Graphs: Introduction

 Since $GS(n) \subset P(n) \subset F(n)$ this theorem implies that almost all perfect graphs are generalized split graphs.
 A consequence of this theorem is that properties established for generalized split graphs are immediately properties of almost all $C_5$-free (and almost all perfect) graphs.
 Bacs\'{o} et al. \cite{BGGPS} employ this technique to show that the clique-hypergraphs of almost all perfect graphs are 3-colorable.

-Generalized split graphs can be recognized in O($n^3$) time via the unipolar recognition algorithm of Tyshkevich and Chernyak \cite{TCpolarity} or in O($nm' + n\OL{m}'$) = O($n^3$) time via the unipolar recognition algorithm presented in this paper (note we may have to work on the complement of the given graph).
 Szwarcfiter and Maffray \cite{S03} posed the problem of solving optimization problems on unipolar graphs and generalized split graphs.
-When our unipolar recognition algorithm is given a graph in the class, the algorithm produces a clique split in time O($nm^\prime$).
 In this paper we consider the unweighted (cardinality) versions of four classical optimization problems.
-We give O($n+m$)-time algorithms to find a maximum independent set and a minimum clique cover in a unipolar graph when a clique split is given.
-We also give O($n^{2.5}/\log n$)-time algorithms to find a maximum clique and a minimum proper coloring in a unipolar graph when a clique split is given.
-These algorithms yield algorithms for the four optimization problems on generalized split graphs that have the same worst-case time bound.
-If a clique split is not given as input, finding a clique split of the input graph can dominate the running time.
+We give O($n+m$)-time algorithms to find a maximum independent set and a minimum clique cover in a unipolar graph when a unipolar partition is given.
+We also give O($n^{2.5}/\log n$)-time algorithms to find a maximum clique and a minimum proper coloring in a unipolar graph when a unipolar partition is given.
+These algorithms yield algorithms for the four optimization problems on generalized split graphs that have the same worst-case time bounds.
+If a unipolar partition is not given as input, finding a unipolar partition of the input graph can dominate the running time.
+These four optimization problems are NP-Complete for arbitrary graphs (and even for many special graph classes).
+However, both the unweighted and weighted versions are solvable in polynomial time on perfect graphs due to a result of Gr\"{o}tschel, Lov\'{a}sz, and Schrijver \cite{GLS}.
+This result uses the ellipsoid method for convex programming and the algorithm is difficult.
+Furthermore, no other polynomial-time method for solving these problems on perfect graphs is known.
+Hence, there is interest in simpler efficient combinatorial algorithms to solve these problems on subclasses of perfect graphs.